Wildlife Sanctuaries to Visit in Laos

 • Lens: A telephoto lens (200mm or higher) allows you to capture animals from a safe distance.

-• Accessories: Carry a tripod or monopod for stability, especially for low-light shots.
+• Accessories: Carry a tripod or monopod for stability, especially in low-light shots.

 3. Prioritize Lighting